 It’s Christmas Eve, about 200 years ago.
 The church organ has broken down in a small town in Austria.
 The aftermath of the Napoleonic Wars still haunts the people.
 In this night, a very special song is born.
 Nobody knows yet that it is to become one of the most popular carols in the world.

 The popular Christmas carol “Silent Night” (German: “Stille Nacht, heilige Nacht”) is an Austrian carol from the years 1816 – 1818.
-The lyrics were written by Austrian assistant priest Josephus Franciscus Mohr, in the aftermath of the Napoleonic Wars.
+The lyrics were written by Austrian assistant priest Josephus Franciscus Mohr in 1816, in the aftermath of the Napoleonic Wars.
 The music was composed in 1818 by Franz Xaver Gruber, an Austrian primary school teacher and church organist.

 The carol was first performed on Christmas Eve of 1818.
-As the church organ had broken down, Gruber produced a melody with guitar arrangement for Mohr’s lyrics.
+The performance seemed to be somewhat ill-fated: The church organ had broken down!
+Thus, Gruber produced a melody with guitar arrangement for Mohr’s lyrics.
 The two men sang “Stille Nacht” while Mohr played guitar and the choir repeated the last two lines of each verse.

 A song becomes famous

 “Silent Night” is one the most popular carols today, but it took the song several decades to become known in the world.
 Two travelling families of Tyrolean folk singers, the Strassers and the Rainers, included the tune in their repertoire from around Christmas 1819.
 Thus “Stille Nacht” was once performed for an audience that included Franz I of Austria and Alexander I of Russia.
 The Tyrolean singers became famous: In 1827, the Rainer family toured England.
 King George IV asked the Rainer Singers several times over to perform at his court.